Peter-Walsh/Regex-Engine/README.md

 Meta characters:

-  "$" Matches the end of the string
+  "$" Matches the end of the string\n
-  "^" Matches the start of the string
+  "^" Matches the start of the string\n
   "?"
-Matches 0 or 1 of the preceding character
+Matches 0 or 1 of the preceding character\n
-  "\*" Matches 0 or more of the preceding character "+" Matches 1 or more of the preceding character
+  "\*" Matches 0 or more of the preceding character\n
+  "+" Matches 1 or more of the preceding character\n
   "."
 The wildcard operator works in here.
-Matches any character
+Matches any character\n

-  "\" The escape sequence also works here to escape any of the other meta characters
+  "\\" The escape sequence also works here to escape any of the other meta characters\n